Injecting linguistic knowledge into BERT for Dialogue State Tracking: Experiments

 \subsection{Datasets}

-To evaluate the proposed model, we use MultiWoZ dataset, which is a dialogue dataset composed of dialogues in multiple domains: \textit{train, restaurant, hotel, taxi, }and\textit{attraction}.
+To evaluate the proposed model, we use MultiWoZ dataset, which is a dialogue dataset for DST task composed of dialogues in multiple domains: \textit{train, restaurant, hotel, taxi, }and\textit{attraction} with 30 domain-slot pairs in total.
+We use DST performance on this dataset to validate our previous claim that CPM-enhanced model can perform better on DST.

-Since MultiWoZ version 2.1, which is the most up-to-date version published by the original MultiWoZ author, contains many annotation mistakes across training and test subset.
-Multiple attempts have been published to fix these mistakes partially, including MultiWoZ 2.2, 2.3, 2.4, and we report our result across all four versions.
+Since MultiWoZ version 2.1 \cite{eric_multiwoz_2020}, which is the most up-to-date version published by the original MultiWoZ author, contains many annotation mistakes across training and test subset.
+Multiple attempts have been published to fix these mistakes partially, including MultiWoZ 2.2 \cite{zang_multiwoz_2020}, 2.3 \cite{han_multiwoz_2021}, 2.4 \cite{ye_multiwoz_2022}, and we report our result across all four versions to mitigate the effect of annotation error on our result, as published DST approaches are reported to score different across versions \cite{ye_multiwoz_2022}.
+We follow original train-val-test split published by authors of respective revisions of MultiWoZ, where validation and test splits each contain 1,000 dialogues and train splits have 8,438.
+Dialogues are not re-shuffled across trials on different MultiWoZ versions.